shu8/Stack-Overflow-Optional-Features/README.md

 - Button to add author's name to hyperlinks:
 Adds a button on the editor toolbar to show a dialog to insert a hyperlink with the post's author automatically fetched an inserted

+- Confirm when navigating away if you have started writing a comment:
+Adds a confirmation dialog before you navigate away on pages where you have started to write a comment

+- Allow you to sort bounties by their amout:
+Adds a filter on pages with bounties listed to sort by bounty amount (largest first or smallest first).
+Note: Only sorts bounties on the current page

+---

-Note: I've 'migrated' this from my Gist over [here](https://gist.github.com/shu8/daae9127fa0fe06d5e4d) because I think a proper repo is better - so I've 'edited' the script a few times in a few minutes at the start - those are the first 6 versions (0.1 up to and including 0.6).
+I've 'migrated' this from my Gist over [here](https://gist.github.com/shu8/daae9127fa0fe06d5e4d) because I think a proper repo is better - so I've 'edited' the script a few times in a few minutes at the start - those are the first 6 versions (0.1 up to and including 0.6).